mautic/developer-documentation-new/docs/plugins/continuous-integration.rst

 - :xref:`codecov` for code coverage reports and ensuring that the coverage isn't decreasing.
 - :xref:`rector` for additional code quality checks, for example that an unsupported Symfony or PHP syntax isn't used.
 - :xref:`php_cs_fixer` for checking that there is a unified code style across the codebase.
-- :xref:`twig_lint` Checker for checking that all Twig templates are valid.
+- :xref:`twig_lint` for checking that all Twig templates are valid.

 Example ``.github/workflows/tests.yml``
 ***************************************